samuel-lwl/samuel-lwl.github.io/README.md

 ---
 <a id="Sentiment-Analysis-of-tweets-with-Deep-Learning"> </a>

-## Sentiment Analysis of tweets with Deep Learning
+## Sentiment Analysis of tweets with Deep Learning 🤖
 ![sent-analy](/images/sentiment-analysis.png)

 <p align="center">
     <a href="https://nbviewer.org/github/samuel-lwl/samuel-lwl.github.io/blob/master/projects/Sentiment-Analysis-Deep-Learning.ipynb">Notebook available here</a>
 </p>

-In this project, test test 123
+In this project, I explored the Huggingface framework and fine-tuned a pre-trained distilBERT model to outperform the default Huggingface sentiment classification model on the task of sentiment analysis of tweets.
+The dataset used was the <a href="https://huggingface.co/datasets/sentiment140">Sentiment140</a> dataset.
+I also trained a bi-LSTM model in TensorFlow for comparison.

-123 test
+Lastly, I scraped twitter for recent tweets related to Elon Musk and used the fine-tuned transformer to predict their sentiments.

 ---